Jwomack7512-bio/BobTheBuilder/docs/pages/gettingStarted/docker.rst

         .. image:: images/docker/terminal_commands.png

 #.
-The above command runs the program at a loack host port.
+The above command runs the program at a local host port.
 To access
-   the app, open your web broswer and type the following:
+   the app, open your web browser and type the following:

    .. code-block::